maticboncina/famnit23-praktikum2/readme.md

 3. Optionally organised further to maintain a clean structure.

 ## Contributions

+Some HTML code is contributed by [Gregor Ahlin](https://github.com/Gahlin7/Gahlin7).
 This is a personal space, thus contributions or pull requests will (probably) not be accepted.